Mahider-T/wuhdet-stickers/README.md

 # Online Sticker Shopping Back-End
-A minimalistic sticker purchasing back-end with Express and MognoDB.
+A minimalistic sticker purchasing back-end with Express and MongoDB.

 ## Technologies used